nxp-qoriq/aiopsl/apps/cwap_dtls_demo/README.txt

 ===========================================
 The following file includes the instructions for the CAPWAP/DTLS demo (cwap_dtls_demo).
-Currently, the demo works only on LS2085A boards.
+Currently, the demo works only on LS2085A and LS2088A boards.

 For (generic) instructions on how to write the binaries in flash etc., please refer to app_process_packet application README.